Rehabilitation support

 • Referring you to Social Care for Personal Budget information and assessment

-We recognise the social and emotional impact hearing loss or deafness can have on you as well as those around you and will take time to listen and help you access any further support you need.
-We focus on delivering services which will support you to remain independent and communicating effectively, whilst improving your confidence, and ultimately keeping you safe within your home.
 We can share information, advice and communication tips dealing with common issues such as Tinnitus, background noise, TV being too loud and difficulties with hearing aids.
 Many solutions are equipment or technology based and we have a great deal of expertise and experience in this area.

 All of our team are trained and experienced in working with, and appropriately supporting, people who have a loss of sight and hearing.
 In addition to all of the activities described above we will specifically focus on your needs relating to: